arthirm/site-auditor/README.md

 ********************************************************************
 ✖ You exceeded the allowable maximum for a routeA script!
-         Now the size is 43.22 KB with a total increase of 0.70 KB ✔ Asset size check passed for routeB script!
+         Now the size is 43.22 KB with a total increase of 0.70 KB ✔ Asset size check passed for routeA stylesheet!

 Asset size failure reason for 'routeA'